honoki/wilson-cloud-respwnder/README.md

 * By default resolves every `subdomain.yourdomain.com` to the same web server, allowing you to choose meaningful names that are easy to work with;
 * Filter out specific domains from cluttering your notifications by adding them to `/data/blacklist.txt`;
 * Modify and serve your own content on the PHP web server by writing files to `/www`;
-* A full NGINX server is at your disposal for advanced configuration options;
+* A full Caddy server with automatic TLS certificate management is at your disposal for advanced configuration options;
 * A full bind9 DNS server allows you to host arbitrary DNS records for advanced test cases;

 ## Installation